zama-ai/httpz-solidity/docs/guides/gas.md

 ### Types of gas in fhEVM

 1. **Native Gas**:
-   - Represents gas used for standard Ethereum operations.
+   - Standard gas used for operations on the underlying EVM chain.
    - On fhEVM, native gas consumption is approximately 20% higher than in mocked environments.
-2. **FHE Gas**:
+2. **FHEGas**:
    - Represents gas consumed by FHE-specific computations.
+   - A new synthetic kind of gas consumed by FHE-specific computations.
+   - FHEGas is tracked in each block by the FHEPayment contract to prevent DDOS attacks.
+   - If too many FHE operations are requested in the same block, the transaction will revert once the FHEGas block limit is reached.
-   - FHE gas is consistent across both mocked and real fhEVM environments.
+   - FHEGas is consistent across both mocked and real fhEVM environments.

-> **Note**: Gas values provided are approximate and may vary based on network conditions, implementation details, and contract complexity.
+> **Note**: FHEGas values provided are approximate and may vary based on network conditions, implementation details, and contract complexity.

 ---